Ninja Creami Protein Ice Cream

 (Of course) you need a Ninja Creami.
 Chances are, if you’ve gotten this far, you already have one.
 But if not – I highly recommend!

-There are several types of Ninja Creamis: the original Ninja Creami, the Ninja Creami Deluxe, and (what I have) the Ninja Creami Breeze.
+There are several types of Ninja Creamis: the original Ninja Creami, the Ninja Creami Deluxe, and the newer Ninja Creami Swirl.
+(Note that what is pictured above was the Ninja Creami Breeze, my first Ninja Creami years ago that I have since upgraded!)

 • 7-in-1 Ninja Creami: The original Ninja Creami with 7 settings, Ice Cream, Sorbet, Lite Ice Cream, Smoothie Bowl, Gelato, Milkshake, and Mix-In.